Aborting Execution

 .
 The code

-argument is required and has to be a u64
+argument is optional, but has to be a u64

 // aborts if `user_has_access` is `false` with abort code 0